Beverly Kearney: Auto accident

 On December 26, 2002, Kearney was a passenger in an SUV that flipped over several times, throwing her about 50 feet from the car.
 The accident left Kearney paralyzed from the waist down.
 Two friends died on the scene including Ilrey Oliver Sparks, a 40-year-old academic counselor at UT and a former Jamaican Olympic track star, and Muriel Wallace, the mother of the driver.
 Three passengers survived including: Kearney; the driver, Michelle Freeman, a former Jamaican track and field athlete and Olympic bronze medalist; and Sparks's two-year-old daughter, Imani Sparks.
 When paramedics found Kearney on the pavement, she was barely breathing.
 Her spinal cord was badly injured, a chunk of her back had been ripped out, her skull was fractured, and she was bruised all over.

 When doctors explained to Kearney that she was paralyzed, she vowed to walk again.
 She underwent multiple major surgeries and months of rehabilitation and physical therapy.
 She first stood on her own four months after the car accident in front of a crowd of 20,000 cheering people in the Mike A. Myers Stadium during the 2003 Texas Relays.
 Within a year of the accident, she moved from using a wheelchair to using a walker, and a year later was using two canes.
 After a couple of years, she switched to one cane to keep her balance.

 Philanthropy

 In 2006, Kearney founded the Pursuit of Dreams (POD) Foundation a 501(c)(3) nonprofit organization committed to reconnecting and assisting individuals with their life’s purpose, passions, and dreams.
 POD uses proven sports-based “coaching” methods and principles in a broader setting to strengthen individuals and communities.
 Each spring during the Texas Relays weekend the organization hosts a symposium and networking conference for teaching, inspiring and mentoring student-athletes and the entire community.
-The purpose of the event is to bring together a distinguished group of minorities with stellar credentials from the entertainment, sports and music industries coupled with highly profiled individuals from academia, political and Corporate America to provide minority students with insight on making a successful transition into the corporate world.
+The purpose of the event is to bring together a distinguished group of minorities with credentials from the entertainment, sports and music industries coupled with highly profiled individuals from academia, political and Corporate America to provide minority students with insight on making a transition into the corporate world.